xeraa/scale-elasticsearch/README.md

 ### Cleanup

-Run `docker-compose down -v` to get rid of the entire setup again.
+Run `docker-compose down -v` to remove of the entire setup again.